 Morel played third for most of the season for Indianapolis.
 He had a miserable first half, postting a 231/301/319 line.
 He nevertheless got called up for two weeks starting in late July, and again briefly in mid-August.
 The Pirates also brought him up for September.
 In between callups, he got hot at the AAA level, batting 367/418/510 in 25 second-half games.
 That didn’t extend to the majors, where he was overmatched.
 He did play well defensively at third.
 The Pirates played him at second a half dozen times (giving him eight games there in his career) in AAA in an apparent effort to increase his versatility.
 He also saw a couple innings at first in the minors and majors, giving him six minor league games and 7.2 major league innings at the position in his career.
 (For some odd reason, the Pirates habitually gave the ability to play first as a reason for having Morel on the roster.)

 Morel hasn’t shown much with the bat since 2010.
 Some of that was probably the back problems, but he didn’t dominate before 2010 and much of his success that year was attributable to unsustainable BABIPs.
 With his weak bat and lack of experience at infield positions other than third, it’s very difficult to understand the Pirates’ continued interest in Morel, but they have a long-standing obsession with having veterans, no matter how bad their track records, on the bench rather than younger players.
 It may seem a harmless obsession given that Morel only got 39 ABs, but Morel, Jayson Nix and Michael Martinez combined to go 0-for-19 during the seven-game August losing streak that effectively cost the Pirates the division title.
-Morel is now out of options and, despite their obsession with veteran backups, it’s hard to imagine the Pirates having Morel on the major league roster to open 2015.
-Logically, his 40-man roster spot shouldn’t last much beyond the end of the 2014 season, but time will tell.
+When the deadline arrived for adding players to the 40-man roster to protect them from the Rule 5 draft, the Pirates outrighted Morel to AAA to create space.

 2014: Major league minimum